MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 ---
 title: "AppSourceCop Rule AS0095"
-description: "Table field access cannot be reduced because this will break dependant extensions.
+description: "Table field access cannot be reduced because this will break dependent extensions.
 You can only change the current access to a higher accessibility level." ms.author: solsen ms.custom: na ms.date: 06/24/2021